dmd/usb-to-smb-gadget/README.md

 ## License

-This project is provided as-is for educational and research purposes.
+This project is released into the public domain under the [Unlicense](LICENSE).